4 steps to creating your own self-love routine

 • Journal about your positive intentions for the upcoming day

-Step 2: Meditate one self-acceptance and forgiveness on your lunch break
+Step 2: Meditate on self-acceptance and forgiveness on your lunch break

 Whether you have an hour or a couple of minutes to spare on your lunch break, it’s the perfect time to practice a self-love ritual.

-One of the biggest obstacles we have between us and self-love is self-acceptance and forgiveness.
+One of the biggest obstacles we have between self-love and ourselves is self-acceptance and forgiveness.
 A great way to slowly chip away at that obstacle is via meditation.
 Don’t underestimate the power of your mind.

 Choose at least one of the following:

-• Follow a specific guided meditation for self-acceptance and forgiveness on the free Omvana meditation app
+• Follow a specific guided meditation for self-acceptance and forgiveness on the free Mindvalley app.

 Step 3: Show yourself love throughout the day